Venezuelanalysis: Personnel

 Gregory Wilpert and Martin Sánchez co-founded the Venezuelanalysis site in September 2003.
 Wilpert was the site's main editor for six years, until 2009, and is a member of the site's board of directors.
 The Global Post described Wilpert as "perhaps the most prominent Chavista."
 Wilpert's wife Carol Delgado was named Consul General of Venezuela in New York in 2008.

 Venezuelanalysis wrote that "as of early 2008 its writers are all working on the site from their homes in various places in Venezuela, with volunteers contributing from around the world."
 The website has contributors from England, Australia, and the US with a mix of activist and academic credentials, including authors Nikolas Kozloff, who periodically contributes to the site, and Eva Golinger.
 As of 2019 the site's staff consists of Gregory Wilpert, Jan Kühn, Rachael Boothroyd, Lucas Koerner, Jeanette Charles, Katrina Kozarek, Paul Dobson, Cira Pascual Marquina and Ricardo Vaz.
-According to Brian Nelson, author of The Silence and the Scorpion, Venezuelanalysis.com performs "damage control" for the Venezuelan government and "tried to discredit virtually every independent human rights study" while Hugo Chávez was in office as part of "an integral part of Venezuela’s propaganda complex," according to Venezuelan government sources.
+According to Brian Nelson, author of The Silence and the Scorpion, Venezuelanalysis.com performs "damage control" for the Venezuelan government and "tried to discredit virtually every independent human rights study" while Hugo Chávez was in office as part of "an integral part of Venezuela’s propaganda complex".

 Funding and support

 In 2007, Wilpert stated the site had received "some funding" from the Venezuelan government's Ministry of Culture, in addition to "grassroots donations."
 At that time, Venezuelanalysis had "mutual support agreements" with Green Left Weekly, Alia2, TeleSUR and others.

 In February 2014, Venezuelanalysis ' stated that its Web server services and bandwidth was donated by Aporrea. and in April 2014, the website said that it relied totally on reader donations and received no funding from any government.

+In 2019, the site received, as part of a journalism award, a cash prize from the Association for Investment in Popular Action Committees, a pro-Bashar al-Assad group.
+Wilpert stated that Venezuelanalysis were not familiar with the organization behind the prize.